Configuration

 | Multi dep | [['dep1', 'dep2', ...], handler] | Triggered by any of the listed properties; receives all of them |

 The multi-dep form is useful when output depends on several style properties together (e.g., gap needs to know display and flow to decide the CSS strategy).
+Use defineHandler for it and the dependency types are inferred from the dependency list, so a typo in the destructure is a type error instead of a silent undefined.

-import { configure, styleHandlers } from '@tenphi/tasty';
+import { configure, defineHandler, styleHandlers } from '@tenphi/tasty';

 configure({